 The internship program is committed to program self-assessment and quality improvement.
-The Director, Training Supervisors, and current intern class have the basic responsibility for program self-assessment and quality improvement.
-The program is evaluated in an on-going manner by both supervisors and interns, both participating in maintaining the program current and effective.
-The director and training supervisors review intern evaluations of the internship experience and their suggestions for improvements.
-The Training Supervisors are responsible to ensure the goals, objectives of the internship, and that opportunities for improvement are considered.
-Informal evaluation of the internship is a continuing ongoing process.
-Interns are encouraged to bring up issues, concerns, and suggestions for improvement throughout the year to their supervisors and the Training Director.
-The Director meets briefly with the interns at the beginning of each weekly intern seminar to discuss possible concerns.
-Mid-year and at the completion of the program, interns meet with the Director to provide a more detailed evaluation of the internship.
+The Director, Training Supervisors, and current trainee cohort have the basic responsibility for program self-assessment and quality improvement.
+The program is evaluated in an on-going manner by both supervisors and psychologists-in-training, both participating in strengthening and maintaining the program's current effectiveness.
+The Director and training supervisors review psychologist-in-training evaluations of the internship experience and their suggestions for improvements.
+The Training Supervisors are responsible to ensure the goals, objectives of the internship, and opportunities for improvement are considered.
+Informal evaluation of the internship is a continuing on-going process.
+Psychologists-in-training are encouraged to bring up issues, concerns, and suggestions for improvement throughout the year to their supervisors and the Directory of Psychology Training.
+The Director meets briefly with the psychologists-in-training at the beginning of each weekly psychologists-in-training seminar to discuss possible concerns.
+Mid-year and at the completion of the program, psychologists-in-training meet with the Director to provide a more detailed evaluation of the internship.
 This includes a description of the primary activities of each rotation, including aspects of the rotation found to be most beneficial and suggestions for improving rotations.
-The interns are also asked to include suggestions for improving the training program overall.
+The psychologists-in-training are also asked to include suggestions for improving the training program overall.
 Particular attention is paid to diversity of cases and volume, supervision, facility resources, and on-site seminars.

-DUE PROCESS AND GRIEVANCE PROCEDURES FOR INTERNS
+DUE PROCESS AND GRIEVANCE PROCEDURES FOR PSYCHOLOGISTS-IN-TRAINING

-Interns are employees of Woodhull Medical Center, and, as such, are entitled to the avenues open to all employees concerning problems that may come up during their internship year.
+Psychologists-in-training are employees of Woodhull Medical Center, and, as such, are entitled to the avenues open to all employees concerning problems that may come up during their internship year.
 In general, employees are encouraged to discuss concerns, complaints, and grievances with their immediate supervisors, and to take those concerns up the supervisory chain of command if the situation is unresolved after discussion with the immediate supervisor.

-In the case of the internship program, the supervisory chain of command that exists for interns regarding their experience as interns is as follows:
+In the case of the internship program, the supervisory chain of command that exists for psychologists-in-training regarding their experience as psychologists-in-training is as follows:

-- 1. Direct supervisor for the specific clinical rotation in which the student is located

-- 2. Director of Psychology Training

-- 3. Associate Executive Director

-- 4. Chairman Department of Psychiatry
+- 1. Direct supervisor for the specific clinical rotation in which the student is located - 2.
+Director of Psychology Training - 3.
+Associate Executive Director - 4.
+Chairman Department of Behavioral Health

-In addition, interns may register complaints or concerns about issues in a particular service at Woodhull Medical Center with the following individuals:
+In addition, psychologists-in-training may register complaints or concerns about issues in a particular service at Woodhull Medical Center with the following individuals:

 - 1. Clinician Supervisor of the unit

 - 2. Clinician Administrator of the unit

 - 3. Director of Services

-- 4. Associate Executive Director
+4. Associate Executive Director

-Interns may also discuss concerns about a particular service with the Director of Training, Dr. Carla Pereyra D'Aiello or with the Associate Executive Director, Dr. Yehezkel Lilu.
+Psychologists-in-training may also discuss concerns about a particular service with the Director of Training, Dr. Carla Pereyra D'Aiello or with the Associate Executive Director, Dr. Kristen Baumann.

-Interns' concerns are important to us and we never want interns to feel that any avenues of access are closed.
-Interns are free to consult with the Training Directors in their home institutions, with outside official or unofficial mentors, with other supervisors, or with anyone else whom the intern feels would be helpful.
+Psychologists-in-training' concerns are important to us and we never want psychologists-in-training to feel that any avenues of access are closed.
+Psychologists-in-training are free to consult with the Training Directors in their home institutions, with outside official or unofficial mentors, with other supervisors, or with anyone else whom the psychologist-in-training feels would be helpful.

 The Hospital recognizes that employees may have more difficulty bringing complaints through the normal chain of command in certain cases, and has offices in charge of certain types of issues, which employees may access directly.
-At the beginning of the internship year, interns will be expected to complete Woodhull's orientation sessions that educate students about their rights and obligations.
+At the beginning of the internship year, psychologists-in-training will be expected to complete Woodhull's orientation sessions that educate students about their rights and obligations.